Worldwide leaders in Fire

 Welcome to “The Journal

 of Higher Education Safety”.
-The electronic journal for Campus Fire
+The electronic publication for Campus Fire Safety

-it will be packed full of technical knowledge.
-It will be
+Each issue is packed full of technical knowledge.
+Our

 journal is an excellent avenue to

 management and operation of fire safety and risk management programs.
 We